sonamonachan-57/opencv-realtime-face-vision-systems/README.md

 ## 🧠 How It Works:

-   Webcam captures real-time video.
+   🔹Webcam captures real-time video.

-   Frames are converted from BGR to RGB (required by MediaPipe).
+   🔹Frames are converted from BGR to RGB (required by MediaPipe).

-   MediaPipe Face Detection model processes the image.
+   🔹MediaPipe Face Detection model processes the image.

  ## For each detected face: